My Account

 • She starts her example with a situation.
 She then references the work she did for large corporations.

 • She noticed the job offer asks for experience in a corporate environment.
-So, she makes a point to refer to her experience in her "what are your strengths" answer.
+So, she mentions her experience in her "What are your strengths" answer.

 The task required me to form relationships with other admin assistants.
 I also had access to sensitive information.